Skip to content

 3. You should have your System Initiative workspace open in another window.

-Create a change set
+Create a Change Set

-Create a change set
+Create a Change Set

-Click the create change set button.
+Click the create Change Set button.

-Name your new change set Actions Tutorial, and click the Create change set button.
+Name your new Change Set Actions Tutorial, and click the Create Change Set button.

-Add an AWS Credential component and set its properties
+Add an AWS Credential Component and set its properties

-Add an AWS Credential component and set its properties
+Add an AWS Credential Component and set its properties

 Fill in your AWS accounts Access Key Id and Secret Access Key.
 Refer to the AWS documentation if you do not know what they are.

-Add an AWS Region component and set its properties
+Add an AWS Region Component and set its properties

-Add an AWS Region component and set its properties
+Add an AWS Region Component and set its properties

-Name your AWS Region component Northern Virginia.
+Name your region AWS North Virginia.

 Set the region property to us-east-1.

-Add a VPC component and set its properties
+Add a VPC Component and set its properties

-Add a VPC component and set its properties
+Add a VPC Component and set its properties

 Name your VPC Tutorial Network.